alttester/AltTester-Unity-SDK/docs/pages/commands.md

 #### PressKeyAndWait

 Simulates key press action in your game.
-This command waist for the action to finish.
-If you don't want to wait until the action to finish use [PressKey](#presskey)
+This command waits for the action to finish.
+If you don't want to wait the action to finish use [PressKey](#presskey)

 **_Parameters_**